 10 ways to cultivate gratitude

 Life is all about moments.
 Life is full of moments and experiences; sometimes enriching and others disappointing.
 Don’t go just go through life letting all its moments pass you by.
 Savor every moment, even the ones that are boring or repetitive.
 Mindfully absorb every moment of your life and make it unique and exciting.
 We do not remember days, we remember moments, so make them count.

 - Don’t compare yourself with other people.
 The grass always might seem greener on the other side but they might water it more.
 You heard right, take charge of your own life, appreciate what you have achieved so far and be grateful for what you have.

 Comparing yourself with others will only make you unhappier, unproductive and depressed.
-There will always be someone who is more good looking, richer, more successful or more intelligent than you.
+There will always be someone who is better looking, richer, more successful or more intelligent than you.
 The comparison will only make you incapable of recognizing your own self-worth.
 You can stop this, today.

 - Appreciate what you have right now.
-‘The happiest people are those who are contented with what they currently have, not with what they lack.
+‘The happiest people are those who are content with what they currently have, not with what they lack.
 Apply an abundance mindset in your way of thinking – every action begins with the mind, after all’, (Lifehack)

 - Acknowledge the past but MOVE ON.
 Our past is a very important part of our lives and negative issues from the past left unresolved should and must be worked through and cleared out.
 Once this is done, the past will always hold significant events, past heartaches, good and bad moments, past mistakes or achievements.

 It is impossible to forget all of those past events and actually it’s not recommended either.
 However, our past doesn’t define us and it should only be used as a stepping stone.
 Acknowledge all past events and promise never to repeat past errors.
-Now move on and don’t allow your past determine who you will be today.
+Now move on and don’t allow your past to determine who you will be today.